 However, the PAI will track heart rate during these activities and incorporate it into the daily score which then gives these activities more tangible meaning.

 It increases our confidence in that as long as I achieve the PAI score greater than 100 each day, I know I’m enjoying health benefits based on empirical evidence stemming from the HUNT study.
 This confidence inspires me to continue striving each day to hit 100.
 The 100 score is a tangible goal that I can reach.

 Again, I’m using the PAI score as an example because it’s the only such algorithm concept available… but this concept could easily be applied to so many health goals including weight loss, muscle gain, etc.

 Future of the PAI Concept

 What is the Possible Future of the PAI Score Concept?

-I'm not necessarily advocating that the PAI score is the best score for any individual to follow.
-The PAI score of 100 or higher is designed to reduce risk of cardio vascular disease.
+I’m not necessarily advocating that the PAI score is the best score for any individual to follow.
+The PAI score of 100 or higher is designed to reduce the risk of cardiovascular disease.
 This may or may not be your goal.

 My point is that the concept is exciting.

 If something like PAI can be calculated from heart rate, think about all the potential metrics and algorithms that could be developed from all the data that wearable technology does track such as heart rate, food intake (if you input it), sweat levels, breath (not currently a metric tracked, but could be).
 The sky really is the limit.

 It’s not the data that’s tracked that matters.
 It’s how that personalized data is used for personalized health goals that matter.